RobertHynes/binsim/README_Windows.md

 ### 2025 Process

 1. Install MSYS2 from https://www.msys2.org/.
 Installation instructions are on the front page.
-It will open a MSYS2 UCRT64 terminal window which you will use for the next steps.
+It will open a MSYS2 UCRT64 terminal window.

+DON'T USE THIS.
+There are different terminals with different environments.
+The following instructions are written for the mingw64 terminal.
+You can readily access this by typing mingw64 in the Windows search.

+If you have the correct one MINGW64 will appear in the terminal prompt.
+If you have UCRT64, then change terminal.
+This confused me for a while!

-2. Install development tools.
+3. Install development tools.
 This can be done within the MSYS2 terminal using the pacman package manager:

 pacman -S --needed base-devel mingw-w64-x86_64-toolchain

 Space can probably be saved here, but I just installed all.

-3. Install GCC from mingw-64 https://www.mingw-w64.org/.

-pacman -S mingw-w64-ucrt-x86_64-gcc

-4. Install freeglut as above:

-pacman -S mingw-w64-x86_64-freeglut

 5. Install libjpeg as above: